satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 The injector has the correct typing, that the result might be undefined, that's why we convince TypeScript with the [non-null assertion operator (!)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator) that we guarantee to receive a value.
 That's possible because we control the environment, and the services are guaranteed to be available as they are provided in the root (`@Injectable({providedIn: 'root' })`).

-In case we decide to add a fourth of fifth service in the base class, we can now add it and request it directly from the injector without breaking any subclass as the constructor signature stays the same.
-See how many lines of random services the team are not even interested in, can now be replaced:
+In case we decide to add a fourth or fifth service in the base class, we can now add it and request it directly from the injector without breaking any subclass as the constructor signature stays the same.
+See how many lines of random services, in which the feature teams are not even interested in, can now be replaced:

 ```diff-typescript
 @Component({